databrary/design/ridir-16/narrative.md

 Homebank focuses on collecting a large corpus of natural speech using the LENA (48) recording device, linked with CHAT-formatted transcripts.
 Databrary PIs Adolph and Gilmore serve as consultants on the HomeBank project, and work closely with its PIs, Dr. Anne Warlaumont (UC Merced), Dr. Mark VanDam (Washington State University), and Dr. Brian MacWhinney.
 The leadership of both projects has made interoperability among the datasets an important priority given the considerable overlap in our research communities and the potential for multi-level, multidisciplinary research.
-LENA files are stored in a fairly well documented XML format that our HomeBank colleagues have already begun working with.
 Databrary staff will build on our colleagues’ expertise and contacts in developing CHAT-compatible features for Databrary.
 MacWhinney estimates that more than 100 investigators active on TalkBank use video, and we have several active Databrary users who have previously requested support for CHAT-formatted files.
 In addition to meeting the needs of a substantial existing community of researchers, enabling support for CHAT on Databrary will create an opportunity to enhance existing video datasets already shared with Databrary (49) and which have CHAT-formatted transcript data available on TalkBank (50).

+We will also investigate importing, linking, and storing LENA analysis files themselves, which are automatically-generated analyses of the audio and language.
+LENA files are stored in a fairly well documented XML format that our HomeBank colleagues have already begun working with.
+These files are a critical step in much research on speach and language learning, and are often the first step to manually producing CHAT files.

 ##### Project 1.4: Import and export files from Transana